Symbols of Francoism: The Fortress at Toledo

 Since 1998 it has housed the Library of Castile-La Mancha, and from 2010 onwards it has also held the Army Museum.

 The siege and liberation were used by Francisco Franco to establish his dominance with his followers.

-The newspaper Ultra named the building El Alcázar of Spain.
+A newspaper supporting extreme-right positions was named El Alcázar (1936-1988) after the building.

 Monument to the Cruiser "Baleares"

 The Monument to the Cruiser "Baleares" (El Monumento al Crucero «Baleares») is located in the San Feixina Park, Palma, Majorca.

 It is controversial, with some groups calling for its removal.

 The monument was erected in memory of the crew of the Spanish cruiser Baleares, which was torpedoed and sunk by destroyers of the Spanish Republican Navy in the Battle of Cape Palos.
 The monument was designed by the architects Don Francisco and Don José Roca Simó (a father and son duo) and the sculptor José Ortells Cabanellas.
 It was inaugurated on 16 May 1947.
 The column is 22 m high, topped by a large cross.
 At one time it also included a sculpture of a sailor clinging to an anchor.